ronnief1/Fast/README.md

 Vision encoder weights: Put your vision model in Fast-tunerFM/

-Our in-house training data is private so you will need to use your own.
+Our in-house image-text training data is private so you will need to use your own.
 Edit Fast-tunerFM/ImageCaptionDataset.py accordingly. __getitem__ should return a list consisting of two elements: an image (torch tensor) and a report (string).

 Then in the command line run:
 ```sh